traversable/schema/packages/valibot/README.md

 ) // => v.tupleWithRest([v.number(), v.number()], v.boolean())
 ```

 ### `vx.toType`

 Convert a valibot schema into a string that represents its type.

 To preserve JSDoc annotations for object properties, pass `preserveJsDocs: true` in the options object.
-If the property's metadata includes an `example` property, the example will be escaped and included
-as an `@escape` tag.

 > [!NOTE]
 > By default, the type will be returned as an "inline" type.